ejeschke/ginga/doc/manual/operation.rst

 - "sinh", and
 - "histeq" (histogram equalization).

-These can be sampled with the
-current color and intensity maps by pressing the "d" key to go into "dist" mode, and then scrolling the mouse, pressing the up/down keys, or the "b" and "n" keys.
+These can be sampled with the current color and intensity maps by pressing Space followed by "d" key to go into "dist" mode, and then scrolling the mouse, pressing the up/down keys, or the "b" and "n" keys.

 Press Esc to exit the "dist" mode.